 - The practice of scattering cremated remained in the sea, on the ground or keeping the remains in the home are not the reverent disposition that the church requires.

 - The family should select appropriate music from the music sheets provided.
 The parish provides an organist.
-A music selection sheet can be found here.
+Funeral Music Planning

-- Your funeral Coordinator can provide information on luncheon in The Pointe or at local establishments.
+- Your funeral Coordinator can provide information on a luncheon in The Pointe or at local establishments.

 - There is no set “fee” for a funeral liturgy.
 It is customary for a donation to be made to the parish, an average donations for an active parishioner has been $200, depending on family and parish circumstances.
 Any additional gifts of appreciation to the clergy, altar servers, etc. are based upon your discretion and generosity.